fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 Sometimes the answer you are assigned may not meet the constraints imposed by your proposed extraction.
 In this case, you'll want to have your extraction result in a *cluephrase*, a crossword-style clue that yields your assigned answer.
 For solvers, there are few worse experiences during a puzzlehunt than being stuck on a cluephrase for a puzzle.
 Hence, you should put a lot of thought into selecting a good cluephrase.
 Before you sink a lot of time and effort into creating your puzzle, run your cluephrase by an editor or another person first, to make sure that they are able to solve it.
 Finally: if your puzzle doesn't involve cryptic clues, your cluephrase shouldn't be a cryptic clue.

 ## Random Anagrams

+There is a widespread puzzlehunting convention that no particular step in your puzzle should involve an unclued unscrambling of a string of letters to produce a word or phrase.
+(Novice puzzle authors violate this rule all the time, and it's become something of a [running joke](http://web.mit.edu/puzzle/www/2015/puzzle/a_puzzle_consisting_entirely_of_random_anagrams/) in the community).

+To be clear: *clued* anagrams, where you're given some additional means of confirming that you have the correct unscramble (such as the definition-half of a cryptic clue) are perfectly reasonable.
+Even unclued anagrams of short words is often permissible, as long as it's not the final step in a puzzle.

 ## Meta Design